Small things have great power.

 The French classical composer Claude Debussy famously said, “Music is the silence between the notes.”

-So when creating your YouTube thumbnails, pay attention to space.
+So when creating your thumbnails for YouTube, pay attention to space between the images.

 6. Include Your Brand Logo

-To create a consistent brand aesthetic, always make sure to position your logo in the same place on each of your YouTube thumbnails.
+To create a consistent brand aesthetic, always make sure to position your logo in the same place on each of your thumbnail images.

 Gymshark places their logo in the top-right corner of their YouTube thumbnails.